 Three years of war in Yemen: over 3 million people have been forced to flee their homes, the world’s largest cholera outbreak on record, and the country is teetering on the brink of famine.
 The world cannot continue to turn a blind eye to Yemen’s suffering.

 Climate change is not a distant, future threat.
 Right now, it is helping fuel a massive crisis in the Horn of Africa region.
 Nearly 11 million people in Somalia, Ethiopia, and Kenya face terrifying food shortages, due to a catastrophic drought that has killed off crops and cattle.
 Urgent action is needed now.

-Millions of people are facing starvation across East Africa and Yemen.
+Millions of people are facing starvation across East Africa, South Sudan and Yemen.
 Oxfam is on the ground providing food, clean water and sanitation.
 Make a donation now and help us respond to those in desperate need.

 Food, shelter and clean water are needed urgently by people in southern Haiti following the destruction caused by Hurricane Matthew last week.
 Oxfam fears that the current death toll of at least 800 will increase further.
 The international community must act immediately to mitigate the loss of entire harvests and to counter any possible spikes of cholera.
 Oxfam is sending 3 tons of water purifying supplies to Haiti.

 The international community must act swiftly and decisively on the Malawi Government’s “declaration of emergency” where people are facing worsening hunger because of El Nino-related drought and country-wide crop failures.

 As the scale of devastation wrought by Cyclone Winston in Fiji becomes apparent today, Oxfam is preparing to deploy staff to assist if needed.